John Duggan's Research Site

 In this section, I provide links to papers and other content added in the last year or so.
 Dates indicate the date of the post and sometimes differ from the date of the linked paper.

-April 23, 2018 "Bilateral Lobbying: Political Influence as a First Price Auction" This paper models lobbying as a type of auction, in which lobbyists simultaneously make offers consisting of a policy and transfer, and the politician chooses either one of the offers or implements the status quo.
+May 7, 2018 "Bilateral Lobbying: Political Influence as a First Price Auction" This paper models lobbying as a type of auction, in which lobbyists simultaneously make offers consisting of a policy and transfer, and the politician chooses either one of the offers or implements the status quo.
 Pure strategy equilibria exist generally.
 With two lobbyists, the equilibrium outcome is "constrained efficient," and with multiple lobbyists, the possible winners are maximal with respect to an acyclic competitiveness relation.
 In the spatial model with quadratic utility, there is always an equilibrium in which the lobbyist furthest from the politician wins.
+Here are some slides from a talk.

 April 20, 2018 “Directional Equilibria” (with Hun Chung) We propose a new solution concept (directional equilibrium) for the multidimensional spatial model.
 We establish connections the core, Pareto optimality, existence, and generic local uniqueness and stability, and we provide non-cooperative foundations.
 The main update is a generalization of Theorem 1, which shows that if an alternative belongs to the majority core, then it is a directional equilibrium; the proof uses the gradient restriction provided in "Necessary Gradient Restrictions at the Core of a Voting Rule."
 Here is a working paper with results on generic properties, here are some slides from a longer talk, and here are slides from a shorter talk.
 This paper is forthcoming in Journal of Theoretical Politics.